My Lai massacre: Background

-Killings
+Massacre

-Photograph taken by Ronald L. Haeberle of South Vietnamese women and children in Mỹ Lai before being killed in the massacre.
-According to Haeberle, soldiers had attempted to rip the blouse off the woman in the back while her mother, in the front of the photo, tried to protect her.
+American soldiers from Company C disembark helicopters outside the hamlets.

 On the morning of 16 March at 07:30, around 100 soldiers from Charlie Company led by Medina, following a short artillery and helicopter gunship barrage, landed in helicopters at Sơn Mỹ, a patchwork of individual homesteads, grouped settlements, rice paddies, irrigation ditches, dikes, and dirt roads, connecting an assortment of hamlets and sub-hamlets.
 The largest among them were the hamlets Mỹ Lai, Cổ Lũy, Mỹ Khê, and Tu Cung.

 The GIs expected to engage the VC Local Force 48th Battalion, which was one of the VC's most successful units.
 Although the GIs were not fired upon after landing, they still suspected there were VC hiding underground or in the huts.
 Confirming their suspicions, the gunships engaged several VC in the vicinity of Mỹ Lai, killing four; later, one weapon was retrieved from the site.